 The entire point of email marketing is to get some kind of return on investment (ROI) and if your list is not paying for itself, modify it until it does.
 If they have not unsubscribed, and you're not going directly to the spam folder, you still have a chance to convert them.

 The subscriber that engages, but is never happy.
 Some subscribers only subscribe to a few lists.
 Yeah, they are rare but they are out there.
 So if you email them every day they get hacked off, and they email you back to moan.
 Other subscribers love the value that you send but the monthly offers you source or create to make their life easier isn't appreciated.

 They moan right at you rather than unsubscribe.
 Delete them.
 Harsh?
-As I mention right at the start – blogging is not free.
-It costs you time, energy and money to blog and then start a relationship with your readers.
+As I mentioned right at the start – blogging is not free.
+It costs you time, energy, and money to blog and then start a relationship with your readers.
 If it is not working, do something about it, start a dialogue with the subscriber, call them… but if it's not making them happy, delete them.

 It is important to remember that even if your copy is perfect, and you've done it all right, some people will simply just stop opening your email for no reason whatsoever.
 There are reasons for this, sometimes it is that your email is disappearing into the spam black hole, and sometimes it's just that they weren't interested to start with.
 Perhaps they were a freebie seeker and really did only join to get the opt-in gift that you were offering.
 This happens, if you try to re-engage them and it does not work, then it is time to delete them off your list.